-On 1 December 1952 the Secretary-General sent to the Applicant the "opinion of the Commission of Jurists" drawing his attention to "the fourth Part of this report which relates to 'Principles with Regard to Officers Accused or Suspected of Disloyalty to the Host Country'."
+On 1 December 1952 the Secretary-General sent to the Applicant the "Opinion of the Commission of Jurists", drawing her attention to "the fourth Part of this report which relates to 'Principles with Regard to Officers Accused or Suspected of Disloyalty to the Host Country'."

-The Secretary-General indicated his decision to accept the Commission's recommendation and warned the Applicant that if he failed to notify the appropriate United States authorities of his intention to withdraw the plea of privilege and to answer the pertinent questions put to him, he would be compelled to terminate his employment in the United Nations.
+He indicated his decision to accept the Commission's recommendation and warned her that if she failed to notify the appropriate United States authorities of her intention to withdraw the plea of privilege and to answer the pertinent questions put to her, he would be compelled to terminate her employment in the United Nations.

-The Applicant replied on 4 December 1952 that he could not agree with the opinion of the Commission of Jurists and asked the Secretary-General to reconsider his decision.
-On receiving this reply, the Secretary-General informed the Applicant on 5 December 1952 that his attitude constituted a "fundamental breach of the obligations laid down in Staff Regulation 1.4" and that the Secretary-General had terminated his employment in the Secretariat.
-On 16 December 1952 the Secretary-General agreed to the direct submission by the Applicant of his application to the Tribunal, in accordance with article 7 of the Tribunal's Statute.
-On 17 February 1953, the Applicant filed an application with the Tribunal for reinstatement in his former post, arrears of salary and damages.
-On 29 July 1953 he substituted for his request for reinstatement a claim for further damages amounting to five years' salary.
+The Applicant replied on 4 December 1952 that she was not, and had never been, a member of the Communist Party and had so stated on oath on more than one occasion during her five years of government employment, that invoking the Fifth Amendment did not, according to the U.S. Supreme Court, justify a presumption of guilt, and that if she withdrew the plea of privilege she would have to point out that she was "withdrawing the plea under duress, not in good faith."
+On receiving this reply, the Secretary-General informed the Applicant on 5 December 1952 that her attitude constituted a "fundamental breach of the obligations laid down in Staff Regulation 1.4", and that he had terminated her employment in the Secretariat.
+On 16 December 1952, the Secretary-General agreed to the direct submission by the Applicant of her application to the Tribunal, in accordance with article 7 of the Tribunal's Statute.
+On 17 February 1953, the Applicant filed an application with the Tribunal for reinstatement in her former post, arrears of salary and damages.

+On 29 July 1953 the Applicant informed the Tribunal that she was substituting for her request for reinstatement a claim for further damages amounting to five years' salary.

-Whereas the Applicant's principal contentions are:
+Whereas the Applicant's principal contentions are :